Users

 1. In the Users View, click the user that you want to edit.
 This opens the Edit User dialog.

-3. To apply the changes, click Update.
-The dialog will close and the user name will be updated.
+3. Click Update to apply the changes.
+The dialog will close, and the username will be updated.

 Adding Roles to Users